ranczlab/vestibular_vr_pipeline/setup.md

 :information_source: [Discord channel](https://discord.com/channels/932637696503971850/946378096288882718) for support and general discussions.

-# SETUP
-The repo is [here](https://github.com/neurogears/vestibular-vr), managed by NeuroGears.

 ## H1 board
 HARP board located on the rotating platform with multiple input and output registers.